 And instead of cutting them in half (like in this recipe for the baby potatoes), cut them in quarters or even smaller if using large size red potatoes.

-For a flavor boost, this recipe has some bacon drippings in it.
+For a flavor boost, this recipe has bacon drippings in it.

 Notice how I used the term “drippings” instead of “fat”?

-Anyway, if you prefer not to use bacon drippings, olive oil and/or melted butter work nicely too.
+Anyway, if you prefer not to use bacon drippings, just substitute it with the same amount of olive oil.

 Recently at a wedding reception dinner I attended they served petite-size roasted potatoes topped with micro greens and small edible flower petals.